Textualize/textual/docs/widgets/text_area.md

 Setting this attribute will immediately repaint the `TextArea` to reflect the new value.

+You can also change the start line number (the topmost line number in the gutter) by setting the `line_number_start` reactive attribute.

 ### Extending `TextArea`

 Sometimes, you may wish to subclass `TextArea` to add some extra functionality.